 Over 80 percent of the available and/or restorable wildlife habitat in Delaware occurs on private lands.
 The future of Delaware’s wildlife and habitat resources hinges on finding cooperative solutions with the state’s private landowners to restore and enhance wildlife habitat on their properties

-DNREC’s Division of Fish & Wildlife offers free technical assistance to private landowners in Delaware for conservation planning on their property.
+The Division of Fish and Wildlife offers free technical assistance to private landowners in Delaware for conservation planning on their property.

 Property owners with undeveloped wetlands, such as tidal or nontidal freshwater or brackish marshes, ponds or impoundments that are being taken over by phragmites may be eligible for the Phragmites Control Cost-Share Program.
 The program provides technical and financial assistance to Delaware landowners who are interested in marsh restoration programs.

-The Delaware Phragmites Control Cost-Share Program is offered by DNREC’s Division of Fish & Wildlife to improve wildlife habitat in wetlands that have been degraded by the invasive phragmites.
-Research has shown that effective phragmites control is possible in many areas with consecutive late summer (August through mid-October) applications of Glyphosate-based aquatic herbicides.
+The Delaware Phragmites Control Cost-Share Program is offered by the Division of Fish and Wildlife to improve wildlife habitat in wetlands that have been degraded by the invasive phragmites.
+Research has shown that effective phragmites control is possible in many areas with consecutive late summer (August through mid-October) applications of glyphosate-based aquatic herbicides.

-The Division of Fish & Wildlife and the U.S. Department of Agriculture’s Natural Resources Conservation Service have created a partnership to use federal Wildlife Habitat Incentive Program (WHIP) funds to increase financial assistance to property owners.
-State and federal money will cover 87.5 percent of the cost, with the landowner contributing the remaining 12.5 percent (about $5 per acre treated).
+The division and the U.S. Department of Agriculture’s Natural Resources Conservation Service have created a partnership to use federal Wildlife Habitat Incentive Program (WHIP) funds to increase financial assistance to property owners.
+State and federal money will cover 87.5 percent of the cost, with the landowner contributing the remaining 12.5 percent (about $10 per acre treated).